Billings Outlaws lose to Salina Liberty 26-14 in CIF semifinals

 Salina converted on two fourth-down plays to keep the pivotal drive alive.

-Billings' lone TD came on a five-yard run by DeNerius Antoine with 11:10 left in the game.
+Billings' first TD came on a five-yard run by DNerius Antoine with 11:10 left in the game.
 The PAT kick was missed to make it a 20-6 spread.

-The physical Antoine, normally a linebacker, had his score set up by a 13-yard tackle-breaking run by Joshua Best to the Salina eight-yard line.
+The physical Antoine, who also plays linebacker, had his score set up by a 13-yard tackle-breaking run by Joshua Best to the Salina eight-yard line.

+Six minutes later, the Outlaws threatened to make it a one score game, with a first-and-goal on the Salina eight-yard line, but Billings fumbled and Travis Taylor of the Liberty made the recovery of the bouncing ball at the 16.

+Salina turned right around and drove 34 yards for another score, with Brooks packing the football on eight consecutive plays, culminating with a three-yard scoring scamper to make it 26-6 with 58 seconds left in the game

 The Outlaws fell behind 13-0 during the first half.